Identifying the root cause.

 looking for information.
 After discussions with the departments and sharing the results the roadmap for the first

 implementation of the new redesign has been set.

-Through this project, I got an opportunity to work on information architecture at a large scale.
+Through this project, I had an opportunity to work on information architecture on a large scale.

-I learnt to design for equal representation of multiple target users i.e Seattle residents with
+I learned to design for equal representation of multiple target users i.e Seattle residents with

 As a next step, I would track user interaction with the website and do further